-Stingless bees do foraging as major characteristics of their colony behavior.
-The member of most of the stingless bee species communicate with each other with the help of pheromones (Michener, 2013).
-The pheromones are generally utilized by individuals of stingless bees for scent trail communication which is produced by mandibular glands.
+Stingless bees engage in foraging as a major characteristic of their colony behavior.
+The members of most of the stingless bee species communicate with each other with the help of pheromones (Michener, 2013).
+The pheromones are generally utilized by individuals of stingless bees for scent trail communication, which is produced by mandibular glands.
 When the foraging workers come across any floral resources, they collect it and return to their hive to recruit other workers to the forage source.
 During the trip, workers make specific stains with pheromones in order to direct the other workers to the forage source (Sánchez and Vandame, 2013).
-Workers bees begin foraging activities as early as dawn and end by dusk depending on weather conditions and availability of bee flora in the surroundings.
-Peak foraging times happen simultaneously on dry season when the forage sources are abundant (Kwapong, et al., 2010).
-The research on foraging activity of T. irridipennis showed that during winter season, colony members are more active while in summer season, the higher pollen load seen with forager that return to nest (Danaraddi, 2007).
-Guarding behaviour is also part of colony behaviour of stingless bees (Kwapong, et al., 2010).
-Generally, guards occur in small numbers within the entrance of the nest but they withdraw into the entrance tube if too closely observed.
+Worker bees begin foraging activities as early as dawn and end by dusk, depending on weather conditions and the availability of bee flora in the surroundings.
+Peak foraging times happen simultaneously during the dry season when the forage sources are abundant (Kwapong et al., 2010).
+The research on the foraging activity of T. irridipennis showed that during the winter season, colony members are more active, while in the summer season, the higher pollen load is seen with foragers that return to the nest (Danaraddi, 2007).
+Guarding behaviour is also part of the colony behaviour of stingless bees (Kwapong et al., 2010).
+Generally, guards occur in small numbers within the entrance of the nest, but they withdraw into the entrance tube if too closely observed.
 Guards are not normally aggressive towards human observers.
-However, if the nest is opened workers can become moderately to strongly aggressive.
-They buzz around the heads of human and spot their hair with globules of resin until the nest is sealed (Halcroft, et al., 2013).
-Research showed the numbers of standing guards are more than hovering guards.
+However, if the nest is opened, workers can become moderately to strongly aggressive.
+They buzz around the heads of human and spot their hair with globules of resin until the nest is sealed (Halcroft et al., 2013).
+Research showed that the number of standing guards is more than hovering guards.
 The hovering guards are efficient at detecting individuals visually dissimilar to them.
 Standing guards, which stand around the opening on the tip of the entrance tube, are able to distinguish non-nestmate conspecifics from nestmates, which they do by contact chemoreception (Kärcher and Ratnieks, 2009).
 The two types of guards complement one another and increase the defensive efficiency of the colony.

-Stingless bees collect pollen, nectar, oils, water, resins, muds and sand particles during their foraging activity which is an essential task for survival of colony, although no foraging activity was observed during cloudy or rainy days.
-Foraging behaviour significantly diminishes during the months of November to February in the northern regions of India.
+Stingless bees collect pollen, nectar, oils, water, resins, muds and sand particles during their foraging activity, which is an essential task for the survival of the colony, although no foraging activity was observed during cloudy or rainy days.
+Foraging behaviour significantly diminishes during November to February in the northern regions of India.
 Similar to Apis species, stingless bees rely on pollen and nectar as their primary food sources.
 The size, growth and amount of honey accumulated in a stingless bee colony are greatly influenced by the workers' ability to gather nectar and pollen.
-The information regarding foraging behavior of stingless bees will be of much use for meliponiculture and in management of stingless bees.
+The information regarding the foraging behavior of stingless bees will be of much use for meliponiculture and in the management of stingless bees.
 Foraging activities for worker bees start at dawn and typically finish by dusk, influenced by weather conditions and the availability of food sources.
-Peak foraging times happen simultaneously on dry season when the forage sources are abundant.
+Peak foraging times happen simultaneously during the dry season when the forage sources are abundant.
 Typically, there are few guard bees present at the entrance of the nest, but they withdraw into the entrance tube if they feel they are being watched too closely.
 Guards usually do not show aggression toward human observers.
 However, if the nest is opened workers can become moderately to strongly aggressive.
 They buzz around the heads of human.

 2.2 Floral resources for stingless bees